 With so many women-owned businesses to explore, we recognize the role of women in shaping history within the region.
 Ithaca is just a short drive from Seneca Falls, home of the first Women’s Rights Convention.
 Today, the drive along the Cayuga Lake hillsides is dotted with female winemakers, cider makers, farmers, and artists.
 This list focuses on self-care and some of the best activities in the Finger Lakes region to support wellness.

-For a jolt of inspiration, sometimes all it takes is quality time in nature or exploring a new spot.
+For a jolt of inspiration, sometimes it takes quality time in nature or exploring a new spot.
 Self-care could be a trip to the spa, practicing meditation, savoring a coffee and breakfast, or learning a new skill.
-Keep in mind when you are visiting Ithaca for the first time or as a returning guest, the Ithaca area has many vibrant women-owned businesses to explore, some of the suggestions here have just recently opened and others are well-established.
+Keep in mind whether you are visiting Ithaca for the first time or as a returning guest, the Ithaca area has many vibrant women-owned businesses to explore, many well-established within the community.

-Research has shown that anticipating something can bring positive emotions that can help us live happier lives.
+Research has shown that anticipating something can bring positive emotions to help us live happier lives.
 Give yourself something to look forward to!

 Stop by August Moon Spa at La Tourelle, for a customized treatment featuring locally sourced ingredients and products, many of which incorporate herbs and botanicals grown on their grounds.
 Relax in the Vichy Waterfall room, which brings nature inside to you!
 Perhaps try healing your spirit through an Energetic Reiki session, or one of the popular exfoliating scrubs.
 Kash Iraggi-Wiggins runs the spa and owns Balance Aromatherapy, a company used to supply products to her spa.
 Her daughter Phoenix used to help manage the spa but now works with her mother in operating Balance Aromatherapy.
 They have an ever-changing collection of seasonal scent blends to make your treatments feel extra special.